Stage program

 Politics curated by the Center for Sustainable Transformation (zNT)

-“Net Zero” can contribute to the sustainable strengthening of regional locations.
+How can Net Zero regions develop new competitiveness and innovative strength and what economic policy framework conditions are required for this?
 Following on from the previous program item, a look will be taken at the local level and how regions can tap into new added value by promoting the green industry and ensure more growth with equally increasing stability.

 An outlook on the future of the event and the region.
 At the end of the stage program, the organizers give feedback in a speech, a brief outlook on the next steps for the Decarbon Days and look at the development of Lusatia into Net Zero Valley – the trigger for the idea of the “Decarbon Days” event.

 Relaxed conversations with easy-going music to round up the day.
 After the end of the stage program, you can either network in a relaxed atmosphere or continue to take part in the many other activities beside the stage.
+With drone show by 3D-AREO, dance flash mob by Cottbus Beats and cool classical music meets pop by Tobi Plays Piano & Clara Valerie.

-Future prospects in the green industry
+Future prospects in the cleantech industry

 June 28: TALENT-DAY